jrd261/exp-docs/_pages/developers/guides/player-apps.md

 `play` method is defined, it is called.

-If there is no play method or the play method does not return a promise, the app will remain in the `playing` state until the minimum duration specified in the launch options is reached.
+If there is no play method or the play method does not return a promise, the app will remain in the `playing` state until the duration specified in the launch options (or the default duration) is reached.

-If the play method returns a promise, the player will play the app until the promise is resolved/rejected or the maximum duration specified in the launch options is reached.
+If the play method returns a promise, the player will play the app until either the promise is resolved/rejected OR if `forceDuration` is `true` and the duration specified in the launch options (or the default duration) has elapsed.

-When playback finishes, the player immediately transitions the app into the `finished` state.

 ## Unloading: `window.unload()`